 Technological and economic progress in our society are not running course with cultural and moral progress.
 Many companies have noticed this, resulting in the emergence of a new subject of study: business ethics.
 With the Great Recession, businesses throughout the industrialized world began to notice how bad ethics results in bad business.
 On an even deeper level though, bad business can also affect the moral dimension of the individual.

 In comparison with the casualties of industrial society in the past, unemployment today provokes new forms of economic marginalization.
 Being out of work or dependent on public or private assistance for a prolonged period undermines the freedom and creativity of the person and his family and social relationships, causing great psychological and spiritual suffering.

-With the Great Recession showing no sign of receding, this is the time to offer young adults another alternative.
+With the Great Recession showing no sign of receding, now is the time to offer young adults an alternative to traditional career paths and dead-end jobs.
 Almost 13% of professionals in their 20s are unemployed.
 Pope Benedict is emphatic about uniting the concept of community with economic practicality.
 He encourages communities like ours to find a source of income through some communal effort: